 It is mind boggling how wide the Indian Ocean is.
 The next land mass is Africa, over 8,000 miles away.
 The closest major city to the west coast of Australia is Jakarta which is a 3½ hour airline ride.
 From Fremantle to the Pinnacles which is 2½ hours, there is only one gas station.

-An old insane asylum was built for 100 people but when investigated there were 360 residents.
+An old insane asylum was built for 100 people, but upon investigation there were up to 360 residents.
 Since its closing, it has been repurposed many times.
 Currently, it is an art museum and used for Sunday afternoon concerts.

 People say that prosperity in Australia was made on the backs of sheep.
 Our guide pointed out a large wool warehouse.